 It is unlikely, however, that natural salicylates are as effective as blood-thinning medications.

-Cayenne peppers are also high in salicylates and can act as powerful blood-thinning agents.
+Cayenne peppers are also high in salicylates and may act as powerful blood-thinning agents.

 Cayenne pepper is quite spicy, however, and many people can only tolerate it in small amounts.

 Capsules containing cayenne pepper are available in health food stores and online.
-Other benefits of this spice include lowering blood pressure, increasing circulation, and reducing pain sensations.
+Other benefits of this spice may include:

 It may be safer to get vitamin E from foods rather than supplements.
 Foods that contain vitamin E include: